 In this article, we will discover the business growth opportunities that digital technology offers to pharmaceutical companies.

-Pharmaceutical Industry Overview:
+Pharmaceutical Industry Overview

 In a country driven by innovation, the pharmaceutical industry is one of the main sectors of the Swiss economy, with leading groups such as Novartis and Roche.

 In 2020, according to an Interpharma study, the pharmaceutical industry represented 5.4% of the gross value added created in Switzerland.
-It has contributed to the creation of 47,500 direct jobs, and has also indirectly enabled the creation of 209,000 jobs in other sectors, due to its need for intermediate services.
+It has contributed to the creation of 47,500 direct jobs and has also indirectly enabled the creation of 209,000 jobs in other sectors, due to its need for intermediate services.

 Now let’s talk about the online sale of medication.
-Indeed, all pharmacists registered with the National Order of Pharmacists, have the right to sell medication on the internet since December 2012.
+Indeed, all pharmacists registered with the National Order of Pharmacists, have had the right to sell medication on the internet since December 2012.
 However, this online practice is highly regulated.

 An online pharmacy is an extension of the pharmacy.
 The rules imposed on pharmacists are the same as those in a pharmacy.
 In other words, the pharmacist who owns the pharmacy is responsible for the content that the website publishes and for the conditions of the online sale of medication.

-With more than 260,000 health apps worldwide and 70% of patient organisations are using at least one app to manage their health (according to a Deloitte Centre for Health Solutions study), the pharmaceutical e-commerce market is undergoing a major transformation.
+With more than 260,000 health apps worldwide and 70% of patient organizations using at least one app to manage their health (according to a Deloitte Centre for Health Solutions study), the pharmaceutical e-commerce market is undergoing a major transformation.
 The health constraints linked to Covid-19 have notably encouraged pharmacists to become local e-commerce players by selling essential medications online, while ensuring the security of distribution, with the help of digital tools such as e-commerce websites, mobile applications, etc.

 Let’s take the example of Pharmao; an application launched in 2016.
 It now includes more than 365 pharmacies across France.
 The concept is simple: just choose your pharmacy and scan your prescription or select your pharmaceutical products, then you can have them delivered directly to your home address.
 For the public at large, the service’s free availability and simplicity are key benefits.
 In addition, it offers a variety of services, from creating a customizable click and collect service to online pharmacy appointments and consultations.
 Although home delivery is provided and sales are made online, proximity to patients in the pharmacy remains a priority.
 A chat room also allows customers to stay in touch with the pharmacy of their choice.